-Randle Reece of Avondale Partners recommended LinkedIn Corp (NYSE: LNKD) shareholders should take the money and run after the company agreed to sell itself to Microsoft Corporation (NASDAQ: MSFT) for $196 per share.
+Randle Reece of Avondale Partners recommended LinkedIn Corp LNKD shareholders should take the money and run after the company agreed to sell itself to Microsoft Corporation MSFT for $196 per share.

 Reece pointed out that shares of LinkedIn were trading within 2 percent of the buyout offer, but the transaction isn't expected to close until late this year.
 The analyst added that LinkedIn agreed to sell itself to Microsoft because it got an offer that was "too good" to pass on there's unlikely to be a competing offer to push the takeout price higher.

-Reece downgraded LinkedIn to Market Underperform and the price target was raised from $140 to $196.
+Reece downgraded LinkedIn to Market Underperform with a $196 price target.

 Reece continued that Microsoft's acquisition of LinkedIn is subject to the usual regulatory approval process during which LinkedIn is likely to report two fiscal quarters worth of results.
 If the company were to report a significantly worse than anticipated earnings print, there's the risk of the deal falling through and LinkedIn's stock could fall "well below" the transaction price.